 Successfully used by the Chinese for more than 5,000 years, fertility acupuncture is based on Qi, the vital life force that flows through all living things.
 Free-flowing Qi promotes optimal health and wellness.
 Qi can easily become blocked by the stressors of daily life, negatively impacting both physical and emotional well-being.
 Acupuncture releases blocked Qi by strategically placing thin, painless needles in key spots on the body.

-Fertility acupuncture purposely directs Qi to soothe the body and mind, improve the health of the reproductive organs, and help ready the system to take on the challenges of pregnancy.
+Acupuncture for fertility purposely directs Qi to soothe the body and mind, improve the health of the reproductive organs, and help ready the system to take on the challenges of pregnancy.
 It is used holistically as part of a treatment regimen that also includes lifestyle counseling, nutritional supplements, and herbal remedies.
 If desired, a fertility acupuncturist can work hand in hand with a Western physician to create a treatment model that incorporates the best of the East and the West.

 Qi is not recognized by Western medicine.
 However, the power of acupuncture is increasingly being acknowledged thanks to numerous scientific studies.
 It is believed that acupuncture needles cause microtraumas that stimulate the body’s natural responses, as well as activating the areas of the brain that are responsible for health and relaxation.
 Insurance companies are starting to pay for acupuncture, and many Western physicians encourage their patients to try it.

-Contraindications for Fertility Acupuncture
+Acupuncture Contraindications for Fertility Treatments

 Although fertility acupuncture is a powerful solution, it is not right for everyone.
 In particular, it cannot solve structural problems that cause infertility.
 It is important to have a full Western medical workup, and have any underlying issues taken care of before you begin fertility acupuncture treatments.
 In addition, fertility acupuncture cannot cause pregnancy in women who have gone through menopause.
 Those in perimenopause, however, may still be able to become pregnant.
 In this case, you might need a highly individualized treatment protocol that includes hormone therapy, IVF, and fertility acupuncture in tandem.